josieparis/guppy_balancing_selection/README.md

 # NFDS-paper
 Thoughts, scripts, analysis  for NFDS balancing selection paper

 I am making a new README file to keep all the NFDS information together (out of main lab book).
-Can also share this with Bonnie.
+This is now shared with Bonnie

 ---------